 How are LGBTQ rights changing in China?

 Things are changing every day.
-We are seeing more and more LGBTQ people being talked about in the press, media and online.
-This is so important because it helps to normalise us and show that we are not “freaks”!
-We've definitely come a long way over the past few decades – remember, homosexuality was only recently decriminalised in 1997 and then in 2001 the Ministry of Health officially removed it from its list of mental illnesses.
+We are seeing more and more LGBTQ people being talked about in the press, media, and online.
+This is so important because it helps to normalize us and show that we are not “freaks”!
+We've come a long way over the past few decades – remember, homosexuality was only recently decriminalized in 1997 and then in 2001 the Ministry of Health officially removed it from its list of mental illnesses.
 In other words, a whole new generation has and will continue to grow up with a much different perception of our LGBTQ community compared to what our parents had growing up.
 Progress and change are inevitable for us!

 But our fight for equality remains slow and is still a very large mountain to climb.
 When it comes to marriage or civil unions, as you know, this is not (yet) legal in China.
 Several attempts, however, are being taken, introduced by gay-friendly politicians.
 In the meantime, the “Marriage Law of the People's Republic of China” explicitly defines marriage as the union between one man and one woman.

-What advice do you have for gay travellers to China?
+What advice do you have for gay travelers to China?

 The one thing I'd say is that English is not very widely spoken in China outside of touristic hubs, so having some basic Mandarin under your belt will get you very far!

-I think China is very rewarding for LGBTQ travellers, especially those who want to experience a completely new culture.
-From the Great Wall of China in Beijing, the Terracotta Army in Xi'An, the Forbidden City in Beijing, the rice fields near Guilin and the limestone karst peaks in Yangshuo – my country is packed with top Bucket List items.
+I think China is very rewarding for LGBTQ travelers, especially those who want to experience a completely new culture.
+From the Great Wall of China in Beijing, the Terracotta Army in Xi'an, the Forbidden City in Beijing, the rice fields near Guilin, and the limestone karst peaks in Yangshuo – my country is packed with top Bucket List items.
 And that's before we've even talked about the wide range of food across the whole country.

 Where would you take a romantic date in China?

-For more, watch our China travel video as we ate our way from Beijing in the North all the way to the south via Pingyao, Xi'An, Shanghai, Yangshuo through to Shangri-La:
+For more, watch our China travel video as we ate our way from Beijing in the North to the south via Pingyao, Xi'An, Shanghai, Yangshuo through to Shangri-La:

 Happy travels are safe travels